 Even though cash transaction is predominant in many countries, few countries follow the cashless economy like Sweden, South Korea, Kenya, Somaliland, and Canada.
 And countries like Nigeria, Hong Kong, Australia, and Singapore are also trying to step into a cashless economy.
 This concept of a cashless economy is beneficial for the poor with developing the mobile money platform.
 So people can digitally pay their bills without having a bank account.

-Kenya is the global leader in the mobile money program, and they have been practicing the digitalized money payment through M-Pesa.
-The M-Pesa is a money transfer process done through the mobile platform, even the micro-financing and financing works through the mobile money transfer.
-Similarly, in Somali- the country that was devastated by the civil war has an excellent mobile subscription where fifty-one people out of one hundred people have mobile access, and the mobile money platform replaces the banking system.
+Kenya is the global leader in the mobile money program, and they have been practicing digitalized money payment through M-Pesa.
+The M-Pesa is a money transfer process done through the mobile platform; even the micro-financing and financing works through the mobile money transfer.
+Similarly, Somali- the country devastated by the civil war has an excellent mobile subscription where fifty-one people out of one hundred people have mobile access, and the mobile money platform replaces the banking system.
 In a day, a person can transfer three thousand US dollars through the mobile money transfer system of the Hormuud Telecommunication Company.

 Switching to the cashless society

 Tufts University’s Fletcher School of Law and Diplomacy conducted a research analysis to determine the countries that will benefit when switched to the digital payment system.
 One of the members in the research study was the senior associate dean of the international finance and business, Bhaskar Chakravarthi.
 He said that the research was conducted under four main perspectives of the cash cost, those of the users or consumers, banks, businesses, and governments.

 Users or Consumers: The cost includes the cost of the ATM fees the traveling expenses to go to the bank branch or ATM where they can withdraw the cash.